hucker/ten8t/README.md

 to write reusable, declarative rules, `Ten8t` lets you monitor and validate information systems.
 Whether it’s a quick check of a file’s existence or enforcing hundreds of granular rules for system health and data integrity.

-`Ten8t` can be thought of as a "linter" for your infrastructure or file systems where you create the linting rules.
-Many "standard" rules are available out of the box, but it is easy to write python code to verify anything you like.
+`Ten8t` can be thought of as a tool to build a "linter" for your infrastructure, file systems, databases, and documents.
+It is designed to be very efficient to set up rules to check and outputs in python data or JSON make integrating with common tools straight forward.
+Non-trival examples with streamlit, typer, rich, FastAPI and textual that development can be low friction.
+"Standard" rules are available out of the box, but it is easy to write python code to verify anything you like.
 It enables you to define customized pass/fail checks and organize them using tags, attributes, and phases for fine-grained control.
 With support for lightweight setup and scalability, `Ten8t` works for small projects and large, complex systems.
 Its intuitive tooling ensures that basic tests are easy to write, while its extensibility with standard Python code within reach of your coding ability.

 ## Why Not pytest, Great Expectations or other popular tools?